Wakfu (TV series): Netflix streaming

 Netflix acquired the right to the show and started showing it on its streaming, according to Variety Ted Sarandos, Netflix's CCO, said "Animation has a very strong history in France and French animators are among the best and most innovative in the world."
 Sarandos added that Netflix expected "to further strengthen our relationship with Ankama and other French animation studios."
 The series started airing on Netflix in September 2014.
-The dub for Season 3 uses an entirely new voice cast based in Los Angeles.
+The dub for the third season uses an entirely new voice cast based in Los Angeles.

 Kickstarter campaigns

 On January 20, 2014, Ankama launched a Kickstarter campaign to produce an English-language dub of the series for release on region-free Blu-ray Disc in English speaking territories.
 The campaign had a target of $80,000 Canadian Dollars to dub the first season, with stretch goals to produce dubs of the second season and various original video animation episodes.
-The campaign's goal to dub Season 1 was met on January 21, 2014, and the campaign's goal to dub Season 2 was met on January 30, 2014.
+The campaign's goal to dub the first season was met on January 21, 2014, and the campaign's goal to dub the second season was met on January 30, 2014.

 On June 8, 2020, Ankama launched another Kickstarter campaign for the production of the fourth season of the series, with an initial target of €100,000; the target was reached within an hour after the campaign started.
 In the end, more than 1.5 million euros were collected from nearly 18,000 donors, setting a European record.

 On February 12, 2025, Ankama launched another Kickstarter campaign for the production of the fifth and final season of the series.
 Once again, the original target of €500,000 was reached within a few hours.
 However, it was plainly known that this would not be enough, as €500,000 is the cost of a single episode, and Ankama would need €13 million for a full season, expecting that half of this would come from the donors.